shivaramkothapally/featured-developers-proposal/README.md

 Featured developers is an application where users can find the information about the developers from GDP section 1 in class of 2021

 # Proposed Stack
- - FrontEnd - Vue.js

  - BackEnd - C#/.NET
+ - Backend free app host - Heroku
  - Database - Heroku PostgreSQL
- - Front-end page plan - SPA
+ - Front-end page plan - SPA (Vue)
  - Front-end responsive design - Bootstrap

 # Implementation Repo